Criticism of Human Rights Watch: Criticism from the Vietnamese government and state organizations

 Due to Vietnam's position as being a one-party socialist state, the Vietnamese state is a frequent target for criticism and accusations from HRW, resulting in strong responses and criticism made by many parts of the Vietnamese government against the organization.

 In 2024, commenting about racial bias allegations that were said associated to the 2023 Đắk Lắk attacks, the nation's Ministry of Foreign Affairs criticized and condemned HRW for "the factually inaccurate and fabricated information in their reports".
 The Vietnamese diplomat mentioned that "it was not the first time this organisation had presented such biased allegations with malicious intent against Vietnam, aiming to sabotage socio-economic development and sow discord between Vietnam and the international community".

 People's Army Newspaper, the official press agency of the national military People's Army of Vietnam, declared HRW's reports against Vietnam as "obscure", "treacherous" and "baseless".
 The newspaper also accused HRW for backing anti-socialism organizations, aiming to execute color revolutions against existing states, while also inappropriately advocating and praising unlawful dissidents and extreme activists against the government in Vietnam.
 Meanwhile, the military's National Defence Journal described the organization as "absurd and bizarre", questioning HRW's qualification to self-proclaim its own functions, rights and jurisdictions to "monitor worldwide human rights situation" by "interfering in internal affairs of nations", noting that HRW is just a private organization but always tries to demand governments to do whatever satisfying its own standards and perspectives.

+In 2026, following an HRW's statement, the Vietnam Ministry of Foreign Affairs called HRW's stance as "not worth commenting on".

+Ban by the Russian Federation

+Since the ongoing Russo–Ukrainian War that started in 2014, the Office of the Prosecutor General of the Russian Federation declared Human Rights Watch on 28 November 2025 as a "undesirable organization".
+This law has effectively banned the activities of HRW within Russia and the occupied territories.
+Human Rights Watch began operating in the Soviet Union from 1978.